Non-linear evolution in $f(R)$ gravity: perturbative modelling of the Chameleon mechanism: Numerical runs and results

-\capfigref{denvel} shows the density and velocity profiles at $a=1$ for the same three initial conditions for three cases (i) $f(R)$ with Chameleon, (ii) $f(R)$ without Chameleon and (iii) standard GR $\Lambda$CDM.
-The overdensity ($\delta$) and the spherically averaged overdensity ($\Delta$) are in the second and third panels respectively.
-As expected, for profile A, the density grows faster than that in GR, whereas for profile C, it is indistinguishable from the GR evolution since the Compton scale is very small compared to the scale of the perturbation.
-The evolution of profile B is discussed in the earlier section.
+Figure \ref{denvel} shows the density and velocity profiles at $a=1$ for the same three initial conditions for three cases (i) $f(R)$ with Chameleon, (ii) $f(R)$ without Chameleon and (iii) standard GR ($\Lambda$CDM).
+The overdensity ($\delta$) and the spherically averaged overdensity ($\Delta$, defined in \eqnref{Deltadef}) are in the second and third panels respectively.
+As expected, for profile 2a, the density grows faster than that in GR, whereas for profile 2c, it is indistinguishable from the GR evolution since the Compton scale is very small compared to the scale of the perturbation.
+The evolution of the density for profile 2b has been discussed in detail in the earlier section.
 It is useful to note that while the profile without the Chameleon predicts slightly higher growth than the GR evolution, the Chameleon mechanism suppresses growth everywhere compared to GR.
-The density enhancement at the edge of the top-hat is a known feature of the Chameleon mechanism and has been observed in earlier investigations \cite{borisov_spherical_2012,kopp_spherical_2013}, however, a comparison with GR has not been presented in these papers.
 The fourth panel shows the infall velocity defined as the negative of the peculiar velocity \beq v_{infall}(q, a) = - v(q, a). \eeq For a perfect top-hat, the expected infall velocity is usually linear in the inner shells; but for the smooth profiles considered the peculiar velocity is maximum near the edge of the top-hat and then decreases monotonically in all three cases.
-For profile B, the difference in the evolution is not well-captured by the infall velocity.
+For profile 2b, the difference in the evolution is not well-captured by the infall velocity.
 Instead, it is instructive to compute the profiles of the fractional Hubble parameter of the shell defined as \beq \delta_v=\frac{1}{H} \frac{\dot r}{r} - 1 = \frac{1}{H} \frac{v(q, a)}{a x(q, a)} = \frac{A'}{A}. \eeq For a constant density profile, this is related to the scaled velocity divergence as $\Theta = 3 \delta_v$.
 The profile for $\delta_v$ shows a clear distinction between the evolution with and without the Chameleon mechanism.